SchmidtPaul/70BiomColl_AdvDataVisR/README.md

 >
 > - Deep dive into ggplot2: Understand the intricacies of ggplot2 for top-tier data visualization
 > - Data manipulation with tidyverse: Utilize packages like dplyr, tidyr, and forcats to shape data optimally for creating graphs
-> - Aestetic fine-tuning: Master the skills of axis formatting, theme detailing, and color selection
+> - Aesthetic fine-tuning: Master the skills of axis formatting, theme detailing, and color selection
 > - Reproducing Exercise: Recreate published plots to understand the application of ggplot2 techniques in real-world scenarios
 > - Exporting excellence: Learn best practices for exporting plots in publication-ready formats
 >
 > Target group:
 >
 > - Anyone wanting to produce or present high-quality plots.
-Conveying complex data insights through refinde visualizations is a relevant part of statistical analysis
+Conveying complex data insights through refined visualizations is a relevant part of statistical analysis
 >
 > Prerequisites:
 >